-The restaurant at Tirta Ayu is perfectly positioned, perched on the mountain ledge in front of the villas, overlooking the majestic Water Palace, with island sisters of Nusa Penida clearly visible in the background.
+The restaurant at Tirta Ayu is perfectly positioned, perched on the mountain ledge in front of the villas, overlooking the majestic Water Palace, with island sisters of Nusa Penida and Lembongan clearly visible in the background.
 As soon as you arrive at the restaurant you know that you have stepped over the threshold between Bali and International.
 Furthermore it is done without losing that wonderful naturalness of local Balinese service.

 As many visitors call in here for morning or afternoon snacks, as well as for a major meal, they are also catered for with an array of Salads [Mixed Seafood with squid and prawns tossed in a salad with a chilli coriander dressing], Snacks [Tortilla, filled with avocado, toasted bellpeppers, tomato cheese and greens],

 Whilst impressed from first arrival at Tirta Ayu, it was the main courses that really surprised me.
 Not the quality [presentation and content] that you expect at a country tourist location, no matter how good!
 It is obvious that the chef has special credentials and a wealth of good experience.
-Some dishes you expect to be good, such as the Slow-Cooked Duck Leg, combined with perfect pan-seared duck breast glazed with palm sugar.
-The Hoisin sauce is brown rather than black, cloyingly sweet, so good you want to ask for extra.

 A total surprise was the normal sounding Chicken Safriana Jingga, grilled young chicken with curry!
 The chicken is first marinated in yoghurt, peppers and lime juice, before being grilled.
 In the bowl to be pounded is ginger, galangal, onions, red chilli and turmeric, later to be combined with a little coconut milk.
-The gilled chicken is coated with this mixture, the final taste so full of wild flavours, the result a true Indonesian curry, so different from all others!
+The grilled chicken is coated with this mixture, the final taste so full of wild flavours, the result a true Indonesian curry, so different from all others.